-- Do you attend conferences or teleclasses and stay abreast of current trends and techniques?
+- Do you attend conferences or how do you stay abreast of current trends and techniques?

-- Do you belong to any professional organizations?
-(I advise hiring a professional organizer who is involved in at least one type of professional group or well-established organization as it demonstrates not only a commitment to the field but it’s another way to verify she’s “the real deal.”)
+- Do you belong to any professional organizations? **see above.
+I advise hiring a professional organizer who is involved in at least one or two professional groups or well-established organizations as it demonstrates not only a commitment to the field but it’s another way to verify that they are invested in their business.

 - How long have you been in business?

 - Which days and times of the week are you available?
-(Make sure that this person’s availability is a good match for your availability.)
+(Make sure that the organizer’s availability is a good match for your availability.)

 - Do you bring the necessary supplies or do you provide a shopping list of what I’ll need?

 - If you purchase supplies or materials at a discount, do you “up charge” or add an hourly shopping fee?

 - Do you make arrangements to take away donations, consignments, and trash?
-If so, do you charge an additional fee for this service?
+If so, do you charge an additional fee?

 - Do you work alone, have a team of employees or independent contractors?
 Will you be overseeing the project or providing hands-on services?

 - Is there advertising on your car?
 (Ask this if you want discretion; some prefer that co-workers or neighbors not know they are working with a professional organizer.)

 - Do you take photographs of my property?
-(Again, if privacy is a concern, a professional organizer who takes photos may not be the one for you or you may create rules around this practice.)
+(Again, if privacy is a concern, a professional organizer who takes photos may not be the one for you or, create rules around this practice.)

 - What is your fee & how do you charge?
 (Of course, I don’t need to tell you to inquire about prices.
-Many options may be available, including hourly, by-the-project, or bulk rates.
+Many options may be available, including hourly, by-the-project, or bundles of hours.
 Ask about termination and cancellation fees; whether a minimum number of hours is required per booking; consultation fees, etc.)